 - If someone feels that there is an aspect of your association’s operations that is unpleasant, how can they express their opinion and how will it be discussed?

-- How manifold is your membership?
+- How diverse is your membership?
 If your membership or the Board of your association consists of persons from similar backgrounds year after year, is there a reason for this?

 - What is your association’s communication like?
 Is the communication accessible (e.g. do you also communicate in English)?